Multilevel Richardson-Romberg extrapolation

 Implementing \MLMC or \MLRR estimator needs to know both the weak and strong rates of convergence of the biased estimator $Y_h$ toward $Y_0$.
 The exponents $\alpha$ and $\beta$ are generally known by a mathematical study of the approximation (see Section \ref{sec:brown} for Brownian diffusion discretization and Section \ref{sec:nested} for nested Monte Carlo).
 The parameter $V_1$ comes from the strong approximation rate assumption~\eqref{strong_error} and a natural approximation for $V_1$ is

-Since $Y_0$ cannot be simulated at a reasonable cost, one may proceed as follows to get a good empirical estimator of $V_1$.
-First, assume that, in fact, $\|Y_h-Y_0\|^2_2\sim V_1h^{\beta}$ as $h \to 0$ but that this equivalence still holds for not too small step $h$.
+Since $Y_0$ cannot be simulated at a reasonable computational cost, one may proceed as follows to get a good empirical estimator of $V_1$.
+First, assume that, in fact, $\|Y_h-Y_0\|^2_2\sim V_1h^{\beta}$ as $h \to 0$ but that this equivalence still holds as an approximation for not too small parameters $h$.
 Then, one derives from Minkowski's Inequality that, for every integer $M\ge 1$,

 so that